-Mint Credit Score
+Credit Score & Monitoring

 1 / 3

-- Average age of your credit
+- The average age of your credit

-- Your derogatory remarks.
+- Any derogatory remarks.

-Your credit score affects interest rates you’re offered on loans, insurance, and credit cards.
+Your credit score affects interest rates offered on loans, insurance, and credit cards.
 Aim for a score of 700 or higher to secure lower rates.

 TransUnion notifies you through the app whenever there’s an update.